Can You Swim in Lake McDonald?

-Yes — swimming in Lake McDonald is allowed and genuinely spectacular.
+Yes — Lake McDonald swimming is allowed and genuinely spectacular.
 The water is so clear you can see the famous colored pebbles on the bottom from 15 feet up.
 But the lake is fed by glacial meltwater and snowpack runoff, and it stays cold.
-Knowing what to expect before you wade in makes for a much better experience.
+Knowing the Lake McDonald water temp before you wade in makes for a much better experience.

 Cold shock risk: Lake McDonald rarely exceeds 60°F even in peak summer.
 Water this cold can cause involuntary gasping and muscle cramping within minutes.
 Enter slowly, never dive, and stay within your depth.
 Children and non-swimmers should always wear a life jacket.